SQiShER/java-object-diff/README.md

 * Visualize the differences between object versions
 * Automatically resolve conflicts on conflicting database updates
 * Detect and persist only properties that were actually changed

-## How to Improve

-* Performance has not been a hight priority so far, so there is still some room for improvement.
-* Object comparison is very strict.
-Objects with different types cannot be compared, even when they share the same interface.
-* It should be possible to apply the annotations to fields and not only to methods, to allow for some advanced merging techniques.
-* It would be great to integrate a text-based diff algorithm for regular strings.
-* Some out-out-of-the-box Mergers would be nice (e.g. `LeftToRightMerger`, `NonConflictingMerger`, etc.)
-* Needs more documentation and could use some more tests.

 ## Known Issues and Limitations